 ABSTRACT

 Fourier Transform Infrared Spectroscopy (FTIR) has been largely employed by scientific researchers to improve diagnosis and treatment of cancer, using various biofluids and tissues.
-The technology has been proved to be easy to use, rapid and cost-effective for analysis on human blood serum to discriminate between cancer versus healthy samples.
-Moreover, the great sensitivity and specificity values achievable during classifications with the aid of machine learning algorithms, led finally one proof-of-concept study to break the barriers of the clinical environment and start a prospective clinical validation study.
-We thereby highlight the importance of early detection in cancer research using FTIR, discussing the technique, the suitability of serum for analysis and previous studies, with special focus to pre-clinical factors and clinical translation’s requirements and development.
+The technology has proved to be easy to use, rapid and cost-effective for analysis on human blood serum to discriminate between cancer versus healthy samples.
+Moreover, the high sensitivity and specificity achievable during classifications with the aid of machine learning algorithms, led to a unique proof-of-concept study to break the barriers of the clinical environment and start a prospective clinical validation study.
+We herein highlight the importance of early detection in cancer research using FTIR, discussing the technique, the suitability of serum for analysis and previous studies, with special focus on pre-clinical factors and clinical translation requirements and development.

 Introduction